-By default, responses are validated using built-in DNSSEC trust anchors for the root zone (".") and for the ISC DNSSEC lookaside validation zone ("dlv.isc.org").
+By default, responses are validated using built-in DNSSEC trust anchor for the root zone (".").
 Records returned by delv are either fully validated or were not signed.
 If validation fails, an explanation of the failure is included in the output; the validation process can be traced in detail.
 Because delv does not rely on an external server to carry out validation, it can be used to check the validity of DNS responses in environments where local name servers may not be trustworthy.

-Unless it is told to query a specific name server, delv will try each of the servers listed in /etc/ resolv.conf.
+Unless it is told to query a specific name server, delv will try each of the servers listed in /etc/resolv.conf.
 If no usable server addresses are found, delv will send queries to the localhost addresses (127.0.0.1 for IPv4, ::1 for IPv6).